cowniflow/TLM/README.md

 ## Installation

-TLM requires a Python 3.x environment with several packages (see requirements.txt).
+TLM requires a Python 3.x environment with several packages.
 The most convenient way would be to set up an Anaconda environment using environment.yml.

 ```
 conda env create -f environment.yml